F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 Wow, pretty amazing when you put it all together!
 Well, we didn't stop there.
 Can you imagine the brick detail inside too!
 You don't have to imagine it, we did that too.
 This will be the ultimate display case for your prized On3 locomotive fleet and the focal point of your layout.
 In fact you can forget the rest of the layout and just model the engine facility.
 It will make a great place to display your roster.

-We spent two years studying drawings and photos, figuring out just what was "right".
+We spent years studying drawings and photos, figuring out just what was "right".
 There are many answers to that when you consider different dates, variations and two locations.
 Our intention is to provide you with the components to construct various versions of the roundhouses.
 Thus the brick patterns will be an early version that will allow you to modify to a later version, adding the concrete patches if you want, boarding up windows, fixing engine doors, extending stalls and so on.
 Right up to when Gunnison was torn down and Durango burnt (if you want to model it after the fire you can built the kit, burn it down (video on You-Tube please) and we'll discuss how you can rebuild it).

 To construct your model properly you'll really need to start from 1-3/4" below ground.
 Yeah, sorry, more than likely you'll have to scrap what you already have but trust me, in the long run it will be worth it.
 You'll want to build your new roundhouse and approach tracks on a good firm base (not supplied).
 We recommend a high quality 3/4" plywood (you'll need at least a whole half-sheet if you are doing all 10 or 11 stalls!), with 1" of Homasote (double thickness) on top becoming the cinder floor.
 A 1" stone foundation will skirt this floor and can be buried (like Durango) or exposed (Gunnison), or whatever your layout requires.
 The inspection pits will be 1" deep as well and built into this base.

-Or click on this link to see: CONSTRUCTING THE BASE
+Click on this link to see: CONSTRUCTING THE BASE

 Then on top the base we'll build our roundhouse model starting with the foundation.
 I recommend pinning the walls in place rather than gluing.
 Same with the timber trusses, and the roof panels simply lay in place.
 This allows you to refine the fits and adjust as necessary, access your locomotives, plus in the end you'll be able to disassemble your model and move it to new locations more easily- There are many benefits to a little extra work.

 These are truly DELUXE C. C. CR"O"W SCALE models of the highest quality.
-It's about time someone did them right, without compromise.

-Currently there are about 50 kits reserved.
+Currently there are about 60 kits reserved.
 They will be released in the order of reserve starting with the complete Durango 10 stall kits first.
 Let me know your name, address, phone number and how many stalls of which location to reserve.
 For Durango let me know which era: original, classic or late.

 E-mail: C. C. Crow